 –Two sponsor forms completed by current Club members in good standing or a Flag Officer from another yacht club of which the applicant has been Member within the last two years

 –It is the applicant’s responsibility to ensure sponsors have completed and submitted sponsor forms

-After you have read the information on this page, click here to find the application and sponsorship forms.
+Click here to find the application and sponsorship forms

 Once an application is complete, the Membership Committee reviews the information.
 At its option, the Committee may conduct a criminal background check and/or a credit check.

-If the Committee approves, the next step is to send the name(s) to the membership for comment.
-(This is not a “veto” process; it is another source of information.)
+If the Committee approves, the next step is to share the name(s) to the membership for comment.
 Comments are evaluated, then approval is either confirmed or withdrawn.

 The Committee then makes a recommendation to the Board of Directors.
 Following the Board’s decision, the Committee notifies the applicant about acceptance.

 An applicant who has been offered admission may defer admission for one year.
-At the end of that period he/she becomes part of the Preferred List.
+The next year, the deferred applicant is among the first to be offered membership.
 Deferral is not permitted a second time.
 If a deferred applicant does not join the next year, he/she loses approval.
 If he/she wishes later to join, he/she must re-apply and pay the application fee.

-The Membership Committee reserves the right to recommend to the Board of Directors exceptions to the admissions policy that it feels are in the best interest of the Club and its membership.
+The Membership Committee reserves the right to recommend to the Board exceptions to the admissions policy that it feels are in the best interest of the Club and its membership.

 Click here to find the application and sponsorship forms.